 Policy GBS6 - Green Space in Developments

-In order to increase and enhance green space within the WNPA development proposals which increase public access green space and enhance biodiversity within the WNPA will be supported, including incorporation of biodiversity in and around developments.
+In order to increase and enhance green space within the WNPA:

+1. Development proposals which increase public access green space and enhance biodiversity within the WNPA will be encouraged, including incorporation of biodiversity in and around developments.